What to Expect

 - Strategyzer's Value Proposition Canvas Explained [YouTube Video]

 Early on, students are matched with an alumni mentor relevant to their idea to provide guidance and support as they work through this process.
 Their mentor is meant to be a resource to talk through ideas and questions, connect with someone in a professional context, and provide experience necessary to help a new business.
 We are thankful and proud that our mentors are each experienced, knowledgeable, and care tremendously about helping students.

 Students will go through Round-One Judging in February which consists of a four minute presentation and 10 minute question and answer period.
 Teams have to submit a visual Business Model Canvas or Social Business Model Canvas plus a Project Report to the judging committee.
 The Project Report will follow a template provided by the CIL and should specifically outline all aspects of their idea.
-Following the First Round Pitches, the top three projects will go on to compete at the Swat Tank Finals in April where they will give a similar presentation.
+Following the First Round Pitches, the top three projects will go on to compete at the Swat Tank Finals in April where they will give a more developed idea and project presentation.